babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 ## Detailed Interfaces

-This section provides a detailed overview of the interfaces provided by the different contracts involved in the Babylon Staking integration.
+This section provides a detailed overview of the interfaces provided by the different contracts involved in the Cosmos BSN Staking integration.
-It only describes the interfaces that are relevant for the Babylon Staking integration, and does not cover the full functionality of the contracts.
+It only describes the interfaces that are relevant for Cosmos BSN Staking integration, and does not cover the full functionality of the contracts.
 It also does not cover the different queries that the contracts provide, which can be found in the contract's documentation.

 ### Messages

-There are four main message types that are used in the Babylon Staking integration.
+There are four main message types that are used in Cosmos BSN Staking integration.

-- IBC messages, which are used to communicate between the Babylon and BSN sides.
+- IBC messages, which are used to communicate between Babylon Genesis and BSNs.
 - Execute messages, which are used to execute actions on the contracts.
 - Sudo messages, which are used by the `babylon` module which is part of babylon-sdk to interact with the Cosmos BSN contracts; typically during begin/ end block processing.
-- Custom messages, which are used by the contracts to interact with the `babylon` module and execute privileged actions through the Cosmos SDK.
+- Custom messages, which are used by the contracts to interact with the `babylon` module and execute privileged actions using the Cosmos SDK.

-There are also instantiation messages, which are used to instantiate the contracts on the BSN side, and to set up the necessary channels for IBC communication between the Babylon and BSN sides.
+There are also instantiation messages, which are used to instantiate the contracts on the BSN side, and to set up the necessary channels for IBC communication between Babylon Genesis and the BSNs.
 These messages are not covered in this document, as they are part of the contract's instantiation process and are typically handled by the integrator during the chain setup.